 Each wedding anniversary has a different traditional meaning and gift associated with it depending on how many years you’re celebrating.

-If your wedding anniversary is coming up or you’re buying a gift for friends or parents and you want to know the traditional gift and its meaning, you’ve come to the right place!
+If your wedding anniversary is coming up, or you’re buying a gift for friends or parents and you want to know the traditional anniversary gifts and their meanings, you’ve come to the right place!

 What are the Wedding Anniversary Gifts For Each Year?

 Take a look at our list of wedding anniversaries – from the 1st to 70th – and the traditional anniversary gifts and modern alternatives associated with it.
 Below, you’ll find our favourite anniversary gift ideas.

 If you’re celebrating your wedding anniversary in the UK, this is the traditional list of gifts to follow.
 There are a few minor differences to the US gifts – for example, US wedding anniversaries only go up to 75 years, silk can replace linen, and china instead of pottery.
 If you like following tradition, these UK gift ideas are perfect.